Hello Sam and welcome to our “Expat in Japan Interview” series! Can you please introduce yourself?

 For you, what is the best season to come to Japan and why?

-My first instinct is to say “Sakura season!” but despite the beauty and uniqueness of Japanese cherry blossoms, the season is crowded, expensive and short-lived.
+My first instinct is to say, “Sakura season!” but despite the beauty and uniqueness of Japanese cherry blossoms, the season is crowded, expensive, and short-lived.
 I much more enjoy the Japanese fall!
-The temperatures are just right, the leaves start turning wonderful colors, it’s not high season and if you’re lucky, you can already snatch some nice illuminations views in late fall as well.
+The temperatures are just right, the leaves start turning wonderful colors, it’s not high season, and if you’re lucky, you can already snatch some nice illuminations views in late fall as well.

-Thanks Sam for your time and for sharing your experiences, it has been a pleasure to have you as a guest!
+Thanks, Sam, for your time and for sharing your experiences.
+It has been a pleasure to have you as a guest!

 If you’d like to follow her daily life in Japan, please be sure to follow her on: